tydaljames/roadTrip/src/README.txt

 4) Enter each attraction one by one.

-The program will find the shortest path to visit all attractions and reach your destination.
+The program will find the shortest Path to visit all attractions and reach your City.
 Enjoy!